welvet/SillyTavern-MessageSummarize/README.md

 - **"min new tokens must be in (0, max_new_tokens(X)], got Y":** your model has a minimum token amount, which is conflicting with the max tokens you are using for summarization.
 Either reduce the minimum token amount for your model (usually in the completion settings), or increase the maximum token length for summarizations.

-- **API Returning error about the roles:** If you are using chat completion with a cloud API, it might complain about the specific roles of the last message sent.
-Try this: Go to the `Summarization` section of the config, click `Edit`, then open the `message` macro dropdown and uncheck the `Separate Block` checkbox.
-This makes it so that the message to summarize is not sent separately, but rather as part of the system message itself.

-- **Summaries seem to be continuing the conversation rather than summarizing:** probably an issue with your instruct template.
-Make sure you are using the correct template for your model, and make sure that system messages are properly distinct from user messages.
-This can be caused by the "System same as user" checkbox in your instruct template settings, which will cause all system messages to be treated like a user - uncheck that if your model can handle it.
-Some default instruct templates also may not have anything defined for the "System message sequences" field - that should be filled out.
-If all else fails, you can also change the role of the summarization prompt in the prompt `Edit` interface (some cloud models don't have system messages).

-- **My jailbreak isn't working:** You'll need to put a jailbreak in the summarization prompt if you want it to be included.

-- **The summaries refer to "a person" or "someone" rather than the character by name:** Try using the `{{user}}` or `{{char}}` macros in the summary prompt.
-There is also a "Message History" setting to include a few previous messages in the summarization prompt to give the model a little more context.

-- **The summaries are too long:** You can select a custom completion preset in the settings to use for summarizations, and that can be used to set a maximum token length after which generation will be cut off.
-You can also use the `{{words}}` macro in the summarization prompt to try and guide the LLM according to that token length, though LLMs cannot actually count words so it's really just a suggestion.

-- **Incomplete sentences aren't getting trimmed even though the option is checked in the advanced formatting settings:** If you are using a different connection profile for summaries, note that instruction templates are part of that so the option needs to be checked in the templated used for that connection profile.

-- **When I use a different completion preset for summaries, my regular completion preset get changed after summarizing:** When a summary is generated, we actually have to switch completion presets temporarily which discards any unsaved changes you might have made to your current completion preset.
-This is just how ST does things.
-The same applies to connection profiles (which in turn affects instruction templates.)

-- **Reasoning model won't do any reasoning**: Some reasoning models need to be prefilled, so make sure to add that in the `Prefill` field of the summary prompt `Edit` interface (**not** the normal "start reply with" field in the `Advanced Formatting` tab).

-- **Reasoning model thinking is included in summary**: In the `Advanced Formatting` tab, make sure to fill in the thinking tags (e.g. `<think>` and `</think>`).
-This will let the extension identify the thinking section in memories and parse them separately.

-- **An unknown error occurred while counting tokens**: This might indicate an issue with your custom chat-completion preset.
-ST expects there to be a prompt section called "main", which is where extension injections go by default.
-To fix this, you can go to this extension's config menu and click "Do not inject" in both the short-term and long-term injection sections.
-This will prevent the extension from attempting to insert context, and you can instead use the `{{short_term_memory}}` and `{{long_term_memory}}` macros to place them anywhere you want.

-- **Just updated and things are broken:** try reloading the page first, and make sure you are on the most recent version of ST. If you are on the dev branch of this extension, you must also be on the staging branch of ST.

 If it's something else, please turn on `Debug Mode` in the settings and send me the output logs from your browser console and raise an issue or message on discord.